-To the untrained diver everything is exciting, crazy colored fish, turtle and pristine reefs.
+To the untrained diver everything is exciting, crazy coloured fish, turtle and pristine reefs.
 However when I have been training new divers it is very difficult to get them excited about what is possibly (in my opinion) one of the coolest things you will see underwater.
-Nudibranchs are some of the most colorful creatures on earth, which makes them very popular with underwater photographers and divers who seek out macro life.
-They come in stunning shapes and most divers (once they know what they are looking for) will spend almost an entire dive looking at a tiny piece of coral trying to find them.
+Nudibranchs are some of the most colourful creatures on earth, which makes them very popular with underwater photographers and divers who seek out macro life.
+They come in stunning shapes and most divers (once they know what they are looking for) will spend almost an entire diving session looking at a tiny piece of coral trying to find them.

 Where can I find Nudibranch?

 Nudibranchs can be found in all the oceans worldwide, ranging from tropical coral reefs and to extreme colds such as Antarctica.
 There is even a species found near the North Pole called the sea angel.
 They can live in a huge range of depths, they can be found in the intertidal zone, to depths of over 700 meters, although you will find the most species in warm shallow tropical reefs.